 - Whole grains

-Foods that are best avoided are:
+Foods that should be avoided on the MIND diet are:

 - Butter and margarine